 From Calton Hill, you can marvel at the astonishing Edinburgh skyline, and also feel glad that you visited this city.

 If you still have the energy you can visit the Grassmarket area at night which is full of restaurants and pubs.

 The last day of your 3 days in Edinburgh is going to be dedicated to visiting a museum and a palace to learn more about Scotland’s history, and also some outdoor activities.

 The last museum to visit is the National Museum of Scotland.
 This huge museum wasn’t my favourite, to be honest, but it opens at 10:00 AM, there is no entrance fee, and it’s perfect for families with kids.

 After the museum, you can visit The Palace of Holyroodhouse.
-The Queen’s official residence in Scotland is a very nice palace and offers free audio guides.
+The King’s official residence in Scotland is a very nice palace and offers free audio guides.

 A visit takes about 1 and a half to 2 hours and the best part is the Holyrood Abbey, a ruined abbey with impressive Gothic facades at the back of the palace.

-The tickets are £17.50 and I really recommend you to buy your ticket in advance here.
+The tickets are £18.00 and I really recommend you buy your ticket in advance here.

-You can also visit the Scottish Parliament building, just in front of the Palace of Holyroodhouse, there is a guided free tour in the building, and it takes one hour; or Dynamic Earth, an interactive tourist attraction that’s really good for kids.
+You can also visit the Scottish Parliament building, just in front of the Palace of Holyroodhouse, there is a guided free tour of the building, it takes one hour; or Dynamic Earth, an interactive tourist attraction that’s really good for kids.